gardenlinux/gardenlinux/tests/README.md

 # General

-Garden Linux supports integration testing on all major cloud platforms (Aliyun, AWS, Azure, GCP) as well as regular unit tests.
+Garden Linux supports platform testing on all major cloud platforms (Aliyun, AWS, Azure, GCP) as well as regular unit tests.
 To allow testing even without access to any cloud platform we created an universal `kvm` platform that may run locally and is accessed in the same way via a `ssh client object` as any other cloud platform.
-Therefore, you do not need to adjust tests to perform local integration tests.
+Therefore, you do not need to adjust tests to perform local platform tests.
 Next to this, the `KVM` and `chroot` platform are used for regular `unit tests`.
 All platforms share Pytest as a common base, are accessed in the same way (via a `RemoteClient` object) and are described in detail below.
 Beside this, you may also find additional tests that may be used for developing and contributing to fit the Garden Linux style guides.

 # Chart
-This chart briefly describes the process of unit-, platform/integration tests.
+This chart briefly describes the process of unit-, platform/platform tests.

 ```mermaid
 graph TD;